 Our love for neighbor means that we are taking the necessary precautions to protect our neighbors and do our part to help stem the outbreak.

 In light of these principles, we are taking the following actions.

-- To protect our student body, we will provide instruction via online modality through the end of the Spring semester (May 11).
+- To protect our student body, we will provide instruction via online modality through the end of the Summer semester (August 3).

-- All other Seminary and affiliated events are cancelled or postponed through the end of Spring semester (May 11).
+- All other Seminary and affiliated events are cancelled or postponed through the end of Summer semester (August 3).